| CloserLook > Romans > Romans 4:1-3 |

 Finally, God

-removed the obstacle, or should I say the individual, who was
+removed the obstacle, or should I say, the individual who was holding Abram

-the LORD said unto Abram, after that Lot was separated from him, Lift up
+Genesis 13:14-18 "And the LORD said unto Abram, after that Lot was separated from him,

 grateful --- "And the king of